ncrmro/website/public/posts/technical/2022/02_02_straight-forward-reusable-components/post.md

 A couple of things to note,

-- we define some basic CSS
+- we define some basic CSS styles throughout the use of classname
-- we then pass a style prop that has type `CSS properties`
-  - This allows us to override any style value if need be
+- we spread the props after the initial classname
+- this allows us to pass in a custom classname later or just a styles object

 ## Input

-For the input, I'm a big fan over

-- overriding the onChange to automatically return the value rather than the element
-- We can set autocomplete, required, regex patterns, etc

 ```typescript jsx
 import React from "react";